 - Why do pogroms occur, and what explains variation across cases in social relations between pogrom organizers and the groups they target?

 - What explains why pogroms result in violence in some places, but not in others?

 My work on pogroms builds on multiple bodies of scholarship in the fields of political science, sociology, and history about the origins and dynamics of violence, contention, and social movements.
 Theoretically, this research illuminates the importance of symbolic action, visibility, and performance in explaining patterns of political violence.
 Empirically, I focus on historical cases of pogrom violence in the United States, the United Kingdom, and Nazi Germany.

-Below is a list of published and in-progress works that make up my ongoing research agenda on these topics.
-If you’re working on these issues—as a scholar, policymaker, practitioner, or activist—and are interested in collaborating, please reach out at email@example.com.
+Below is a list of published and in-progress works that make up my ongoing research agenda on these and closely-related topics.
+If you’re working on these issues as a scholar, policymaker, practitioner, or activist, and want to collaborate, please reach out at email@example.com.